How Can Teens Gain Weight? Facts And Tips

 Aneesa, a blogger who suffered from being underweight during her childhood, says, “ I had friends and even some family making comments on my weight constantly ‘Ewww, you’re so skinny’ ‘Ugh, you have no curves’ ‘You need to eat more’ were some of the most common (please bare in mind I ate more than some men I know).
 Sure, I was ALWAYS the type to tell them to shut their mouth, but inside, it did get to me; I felt ugly.
 I knew I wasn’t ugly, but I FELT like I shouldn’t be looking the way I do because I was being told left, right, and center that I was too skinny (i).”

-11 Tips On How To Gain Weight For Teens
+11 Healthy Tips For Teens To Gain Weight

 If you want your teenager to be healthy, you have to ensure that they maintain the ideal body weight, based on the BMI table.
-Here are a few things you can do to help your teen gain weight.
+Here are a few things you can do to help your teen gain weight (4) (14) (15) (16).

 • Increase calorie intake

 The foods your teen eats play an important role in their weight.
 Eating high-calorie foods is important to increase body mass.
-Your teen will be able to gain weight when they have a calorie surplus, which means she should take in more calories than she burns.
+Your teen will be able to gain weight when they have a calorie surplus, which means they should take in more calories than they burn.

 • Build muscle with protein-rich foods

 Protein helps build muscle mass, which is denser and healthier than body fat.
 Increase your teen’s intake of protein-rich foods like eggs, lean meat, fish, cheese, tofu, yogurt, soy products, beans, nuts, and seeds to boost muscle growth.
-Restrict eating sugary foods and carbonated drinks that fill your body with empty calories (2).
+Restrict them from eating sugary foods and carbonated drinks that fill their body with empty calories (17).

 • Increase portion size